skellis46/slipbox/improvisation and the threshold of the self.md

 > Sooner or later Consciousness comes to see the difference between its own openness, its own Presence, which welcomes all things into itself with benevolent indifference, and a mind which, by definition, sees differences and yet has imposed on itself a straitjacket of ‘nonjudging.’
 Such ‘non-judging’ comes from fear and confusion.
 It is not the true, benevolent indifference of Presence.[@spira-2008-transparency]

-# sleeping kittens / edit bin
+# sleeping kittens

+> But the experience is profound and undeniable—sometimes I am acting, sometimes I am responding, and sometimes I am being acted upon—and it reveals so much about how we interact with the world around us.
+It is both frightening (I am not the source of all of my actions) and incredibly liberating (I don't have to be the source of all of my actions).
+And in that space between freedom and control is a landscape of rich possibilities.
+If you turn your awareness to the source of your movements and desires, what do you find?
+And what is the difference between the kinds of things you choose to do and the kinds of things that are "chosen" for you? [@despain-2014-landscape p.72]

+- Authentic movement, or improvisation that crosses the threshold from “doing” to “being moved”, can be understood as a temporary return to this **semiotic field** — where gesture precedes the self and meaning arises without intention or control. (this is Kristeva's idea, cited in Sheets-Johnstone above).
+But, like S-J, it is predicated on a self.
+I suspect S-J also falls into reifying the body.

+- Sheets-Johnstone (1981) _Thinking in Movement_ [@sheets-johnstone-1981-thinkinga].
+Excellent analysis/description of thinking in movement vs thoughts of movement (and how they are distinct).
+Main idea is that movement itself is a form of thinking—a dynamic, pre-linguistic mode of cognition through which meaning and understanding are generated bodily rather than abstractly.

+Inside outside.
+All consciousness.
+Eyes closed alerts us to inside more.
+See [[no boundary between inside and outside]] -- the value/potential of closing eyes, but it's not necessary.
+Prioritises physical sensation.

+> At identifiable thresholds, penetration of fear or of awe - of an utter vulnerability – becomes the source of a growing strength.
+The risk of experiencing the ineffable fear of a death of oneself as one has known oneself to be can become the gateway into a transformation, into new ways of knowing.[@adler-2015-mandorla p.222]

+"in all that happens between the experience of duality and unity consciousness" [@adler-2015-mandorla p.226]

+I wonder what the role of newness in this work is at all.
+Does it have a role?
+Reading Foster (2003):

+> The known also includes an individual body's predisposition to move in patterns of impulses established and made routine through training in a particular dance tradition as well as the body's predilection for making certain kinds of selections from a vocabulary or a sequence of movements. [@foster-2003-taken p.4]

+> That moment of wavering while contemplating how, exactly, to execute an action already deeply known, belies the presence of improvised action [@foster-2003-takena p.4].

+- Foster also discussed the middle voice of "shit happens" (nonactive / nonpassive voicing)

+The mover tries to let things happen without concern for what it looks like or how to interpret things

+make note that clearly authentic movement does not speak for all dance -- talking about a specific somatic attunement. but it forks into many practices (and is forked from many practices).
+How it looks is not important.
+Start Section 2 with this.

 That this is an article about dance improvisation is somewhat arbitrary.
 It could be many other practices that afford insight into the threshold.
 It is merely the practice of my expertise.
 But this also provides an opportunity to consider/assess the peculiarities of dance improvisation in this context, and its limits.

-I wonder what the role of newness in this work is at all.
-Does it have a role?
-Reading Foster (2003):

-> The known also includes an individual body's predisposition to move in patterns of impulses established and made routine through training in a particular dance tradition as well as the body's predilection for making certain kinds of selections from a vocabulary or a sequence of movements. [@foster-2003-taken p.4]

 > That is why the transitions from the waking state to the dream state and from the dream state to deep sleep, and vice versa, are considered in some spiritual traditions to be such significant opportunities for awakening. [@spira-2008-transparency]